 Anything that would normally be called a "tree" may be covered by a TPO.
 All trees with a trunk diameter of 75mm (approximately 3 inches) or more are protected in a Conservation Area.

 Unauthorised work to a protected tree is a criminal offence.
 If you deliberately destroy a protected tree, or damage it in a manner likely to destroy it, you could be liable to an unlimited fine.

 You could also be fined if you cause or permit such work.
 Other offences can lead to fines of up to £2,500.
 The Local Planning Authority can prosecute when work is carried out on a preserved tree without their consent or without the required notice on a tree in a conservation area or when exemptions are misused.
 If you wish to report unauthorised work please contact the Landscape and Ecology Section.

-We have a program in place to deal with high leaf fall across the City and we aim to clear these areas fortnightly during the autumn period.
+We have a program in place to deal with high leaf fall across the City and we aim to clear these areas on a planned basis during the autumn period.

 This is linked in with our street sweeping work, and roads and footpaths will be swept in line with programmed work.

 The clearance program may take longer to complete during periods of heavy leaf fall or adverse weather conditions.
 Some areas may not be cleared if there are access problems due to parked cars.

 If you feel an area might require additional clearance, you can request it by using our online forms, but please note this is not a standard service we offer.
 These will be done when the cleansing crew are next in that area and we are not able give a guaranteed response.